How to apply for a disabled parking bay

 There are some documents that you will need to provide to the council when you make your application, so you may want to have them ready before you start.

-If scanned in, the documents should be clear and easy to read.
+If scanned in or photographed, the documents should be clear and easy to read.
 Most importantly, they should be whole without any information cropped off.

 They may also decide where the parking space will go.
 This isn’t always directly outside your house if they deem this location unsuitable.
 Its location will depend on various factors, including traffic, junctions and other parking restrictions.